Yalta2012/matan_hater/README.md

 # matan_hater
-ver 0.2
+-ver 0.2
-last changes: 04.03.24
+-Last changes: 04.03.24
-use UTF-8 for config files
+-Use UTF-8 for config files
+-Used libs:
+selenium
+progress